 And Mary said, My soul doth magnify the Lord, And my spirit hath rejoiced in God my Saviour.

 The only worldviews that can compete with the Christian God of the Bible are those that rely on the Christian God of the Bible for their foundation.
-For instance, Islam relies on the Christian God of the Bible since the basis of their doctrine (as Muhammad taught) is based on the foundation of the book of Genesis.
-Another example is Mormons, who also rely on the basis of the Old Testament, and New Testament, Scriptures.
+For instance, Islam relies on the Christian God of the Bible since the basis of their doctrine (as Muhammad taught) is based on the foundation of the book of Genesis, but their beliefs contradict the Bible.
+Another example is Mormons, who also rely on the basis of the Old Testament, and New Testament, Scriptures, but their beliefs contradict the Bible.
 Once we affirm that a religion is using the basis of God's Word for their foundation, it's easy to pick apart their contradictions, just as I did very quickly with Catholicism.

 For the wrath of God is revealed from heaven against all ungodliness and unrighteousness of men, who hold the truth in unrighteousness;